-Apples and pears are delicious on their own, but together, they’re superb.
-Here, the crunchy, tart apples mingle with the soft, sweet pears making every mouthful of this crisp irresistibly luscious.
+Apples and pears are delicious on their own, but together they are superb.
+Here, the crunchy, tart apples mingle with the soft, sweet pears, making every mouthful of this crisp (or crumble, as it’s known in the UK) irresistibly luscious.

 The macadamia crumb that adorns the fruits brings a rich and delightful crunch, while the Calvados Chantilly spikes things up a bit and makes this comforting dessert as grown-up as can be.

 Easy to make, versatile and packed with wholesome fall fruits, this crisp can be served family style for a casual dinner or spooned in elegant dessert bowls for a more sophisticated meal.
 It all depends on what mood you’re in.

 Food & spirit pairing: Calvados with apple-pear crisp

 A glass of Calvados is superb here.
 But if that’s too hardcore for you, then try a demi-sec Champagne or a Moscato d’Asti – both would highlight the apple and pear flavors in the crisp.